 The Tim Gill Center for Public Media’s Citizen Journalism coursework is designed to engage community members with local media outlets via hands-on training in interview and recording skills and broadcast production.
 This five-week class structure is offered at the Tim Gill Center in partnership with Rocky Mountain PBS and Pikes Peak Library District.
 Students are invited to discover and discuss the history and intent of citizen journalism, then work to produce radio interviews, feature stories and audio essays that are made available to partner organizations and local media outlets.
 To be notified of the next available course set, please contact Kate Perdoni.
 Check out this page for student work!

-The Tim Gill Center for Public Media Citizen Journalism Contest is back for 2016-2017!
-Learn more about how you can enter!
+The Tim Gill Center for Public Media Citizen Journalism Contest has ended!
+Check out this year’s winners (coming soon).

 CITIZEN JOURNALISM FOR THE ARTS: SUMMER 2016